pedrooaugusto/speech-to-code/spoken/src/modules/typescript/README.md

 The following are some examples of phrases, in english, used to trigger the command `Move cursor`:

-1. pointer line 1
+1. cursor line 1
-2. cursor symbol value
+2. pointer letter K
-3. pointer first symbol text
+3. pointer 1ª letter g
-4. pointer begin line
+4. pointer end line
-5. pointer next symbol
+5. cursor next symbol
-6. pointer next 1 symbol
+6. cursor next 1 symbol

 **Português**